Social emotional learning is a lifelong process

 Early learners (ages 4-7)

 Very young social emotional learners observe others and gradually learn how to interpret what they see and experience.
 Young children develop their observational skills during play and from being around others.
-Introducing unique Social Thinking Vocabulary to early learners helps in their understanding of thoughts and feelings, reading others' plans, understanding groups and themselves as participants in the social world.
-Young children also need to learn about the social world in terms of social expectations for how to pay attention to what's happening, listen with their whole body and, over time, learn about their many different feelings and about regulating their feelings and behaviors by learning about their Zones of Regulation.
+Introducing unique Social Thinking Vocabulary to early learners helps in their understanding of thoughts and feelings, reading others' plans, and understanding groups and themselves as participants in the social world.
+Young children also need to learn about their many different feelings by learning about their Zones of Regulation.

 Elementary (ages 8-11)

-Social expectations grow as children go through the elementary years.
 Materials and tools for this age range are more sophisticated but still rely on visual supports and concrete examples.
-Social emotional learners are expected to gradually hone their social detective abilities as they learn to observe the hidden rules and social norms around how people act in certain situations.
+Social emotional learners gradually hone their social detective abilities as they learn to observe the explicit and hidden social expectations of situations.
 Social emotional learners also learn about themselves and the way the social world works in social situations by playing motivational games (Should I? or Shouldn't I?) that teach about perspective taking and unspoken social expectations.
 This information seeds their emerging ability to navigate to regulate in the social world.
 At school the social world is also explored in literature, history, and social studies.
 Social emotional learners connect what they learn about the social world into their academic assignments in reading comprehension and written expression.

-Social Thinking Vocabulary continues to play a role as older social emotional learners come to appreciate that what they do or say affects others and in turn, themselves.
-In our materials, we make connections between actions, reactions, and emotions in our book, Social Behavior Mapping.
+Social Thinking Vocabulary continues to play a role as older social emotional learners come to appreciate that what others do or say affects their own thoughts and feelings.
+We make connections between actions, reactions, and emotions in our book, Social Behavior Mapping.
 Learning how the social world works is a lifelong process because our expectations for how social emotional learners work (navigate to regulate) in the social world changes too.
-Older adults are not exempt from learning and find that the guidebook, Good Intentions are Not Good Enough, is an explicit teaching tool.
+Older adults are still learning and can find core information in our award-winning book for adults, Good Intentions Are Not Good Enough.

-Learning how the social world works is only half of the social equation.
-Once social emotional learners have the fundamentals of the social world, they need to understand how to work (navigate to regulate) in the social world.
-It's one thing to intellectually know what you should do in a situation and another thing to learn how to do it.
-This step is about being able to actually do it during real-time social situations!
-The Social Thinking Methodology uses motivating and practical strategies to help social emotional learners in their quest to use all the social knowledge they have learned about the social world to help them navigate through social situations and regulate themselves while sharing social space with others, when interacting, when at home, or when doing a homework assignment.
-These tools are divided into developmental ages and abilities.
+Learning how the social world works is only part of the social equation.
+Once learners have the fundamentals of the social world, they need to understand how to work (navigate to regulate) in the social world.
+It's one thing to intellectually know what to do in a situation and another thing to do it during real-time social situations!
+The Social Thinking Methodology uses motivating and practical strategies to teach individuals to use all the social knowledge they have learned about the social world to help them navigate through social situations and self-regulate to meet their personal social goals.

 Early learners (ages 4-7)

-Knowledge about how the social world works now becomes the launching pad that younger social emotional learners use to sort out hidden rules by identifying expected and unexpected behavior, practicing flexible thinking, problem-solving, regulating their actions and emotions, and putting it all together to make a social response (social skills) to become We-Thinkers rather than “me-thinkers.”
-Learners this age can also begin to see how their behaviors can impact the thoughts and emotions of others, as illustrated through our book, We Can Make It Better!
+Knowledge about how the social world works now becomes the launching pad that younger learners use to practice flexible thinking, problem solving, , and putting it all together to become “We-Thinkers” rather than “Me-Thinkers.”
+Learners this age can also begin to see how others’ behaviors can impact their thoughts and emotions (and vice versa), as illustrated through our book, We Can Make It Better!
 Stories.

 Elementary (ages 8-11)

-Social emotional learners in this age range are expected to know, or at least be in the process of learning, how to regulate their own emotions and behaviors.
-They are learning to use strategies for smart guesses, flexible thinking, size of the problem and other core Social Thinking Vocabulary found in our book, Social Thinking and Me.
-Having gained some abilities in social observation and being a social detective, learners are now ready to work (navigate to regulate) in the social world with our social self-regulation curriculum, Superflex…A Superhero Social Thinking Curriculum.
-Social emotional learners go to the Superflex Academy where they are exposed to their Superflexible thinking superhero abilities inside themselves and learn strategies for defeating their social challenges (Unthinkables) and activating their can-do abilities (Thinkables).
-The Superflex Curriculum uses illustrated storybooks and fun, motivating lessons to teach practical strategies for dealing with attention (Superflex takes on Brain Eater and the Team of Unthinkables and Superflex and Focus Tron to the Rescue), overreactions to problems (Superflex takes on Glassman… and Superflex and Kool Q Cumber to the Rescue), and one-sided thinking and self-focus (Superflex takes on One-Sided Sid and Un-Wonderer).
-Other lessons deal with common issues kids of this age face through the Unthinkables WasFunnyOnce, Worry Wall, or Mean Jean/Gene.
+Social emotional learners in this age range are learning to use strategies for smart guesses, flexible thinking, size of the problem, and other core Social Thinking Vocabulary found in our award-winning book, Social Thinking and Me.
+Having gained social observation tools learned from being a social detective, they are ready to learn about Superflex…A Superhero Social Thinking Curriculum.
+Learners go to the Superflex Academy where they learn to transform themselves into social thinking superheroes!
+They also learn strategies for managing UnthinkaBots (formally called Unthinkables) and activating their strategies (Thinkables).
+The Superflex Curriculum uses illustrated storybooks and fun, motivating lessons to teach practical strategies for supporting focus (Superflex takes on Brain Eater and the Team of Unthinkables and Superflex and Focus Tron to the Rescue), dealing with problems and solutions (Superflex takes on Glassman… and Superflex and Kool Q Cumber to the Rescue), and one-sided thinking (Superflex takes on One-Sided Sid and Un-Wonderer).

-Finally, elementary social emotional learners are also ready to take a deeper dive into thinking and learning about the impact of their own thoughts on themselves and others (The Power of Thought on Feelings?) and how to navigate to regulate their feelings and behaviors using The Zones of Regulation.
+Finally, elementary social emotional learners are also ready to take a deeper dive into thinking and learning about the impact of their thoughts on themselves and others (The Power of Thought on Feelings) and how to navigate to regulate their feelings and behaviors using the award-winning The Zones of Regulation.

-Social emotional learners in the teen years tend to have more obstacles competing with their abilities to use the social world knowledge they have gained.
+Social emotional learners in the teen years tend to have more obstacles as they use the social world knowledge they have gained.
 For example, anxiety, angst, risk aversion, and normal developmental awkwardness can hinder how social emotional learners navigate classrooms, cliques, and community.
 The Social Thinking Methodology uses Thinksheets (rather than worksheets) to encourage deeper learning and build competencies.
 Visual tools, such as the Spirals of Anxiety, are designed to give practical strategies for coping with anxiety.
-Social Thinking Vocabulary such as learning to be comfortable with discomfort are key in this age range.
+Social Thinking Vocabulary, such as learning to be comfortable with discomfort, are key in this age range.
 Social Behavior Mapping is a powerful tool to teach the Social Emotional Chain Reaction (how our thoughts, feelings, behaviors, and reactions are all intertwined).
-Teen-friendly Manga style comics in our book, Social Fortune or Social Fate, teach this concept and motivate teens to keep their social emotional learning alive.
+Teen-friendly Manga-style comics in our book, Social Fortune or Social Fate, teach this concept and motivate teens to keep their social emotional learning alive.

 Young adult (18+) and adulthood

-Young adults (and parents of children of all ages) will find a broad comprehensive overview of the key components of the Social Thinking Methodology in Socially Curious and Curiously Social.
+Young adults (and parents of children of all ages) will find a broad comprehensive overview of the key components of the Social Thinking Methodology in multiple award-winning book Socially Curious and Curiously Social.
 This practical guide speaks to the teen or young adult through age-relevant stories and examples, in language that’s easy to read and understand.
-Practical strategies for both understanding how the social world works and working in the social world for mature adults can be found in Good Intentions Are Not Good Enough.
+Practical strategies for both understanding how the social world works and working in the social world for mature adults can be found in the award-winning book Good Intentions Are Not Good Enough.